cpgr/moose/modules/porous_flow/doc/content/modules/porous_flow/design_doc.md

 All derivatives of total concentrations, precipitation/dissolution reaction rates, and mineral concentrations with respect to the `Variables` (primary species and temperature) are computed, and fed through the usual chain-rule procedure to compute the Jacobian entries.

+## Enhancements

+In addition to capability enhancements, effort should be put into simplifying the input file syntax for the end users.
+Suggestions from users would be most welcome to help guide this work.

 ## Current `ChemicalReactions`